TITLE: HUMAN SERVICES PROFESSIONAL

 3. Attend all meetings involving the county DFCS staff, school meetings involving the residents, and all court hearings and panel reviews.

-4. Provided daily individual time with the residents to access their needs and concerns.
+4. Provide weekly individual time with the residents to understand their needs and concerns.

 5. Work with families of the children and conduct family group sessions with the families and residents.